CES 2023: Ram electric pickup joins crowded field next year

 On Thursday afternoon, company executives unveiled a concept version of the Ram 1500 Revolution battery-powered truck at the CES gadget show in Las Vegas.
 The production truck isn’t likely to be as edgy as the one shown on stage, which looks like a halfway point between Tesla’s angular Cybertruck and a conventional gas pickup.
 But the Ram EV, Koval said, will surpass competitors in the areas that customers value the most: payload, towing, range and technology.

-GM has announced that the Silverado EV will be able to travel over 400 miles on a single charge.
+GM has announced that the Silverado EV will be able to travel over 400 miles (640 kilometers) on a single charge.
 (Its rivals have ranges of between 230 to 400 miles, depending on battery size.)
 Koval insists that the production Ram “will push past everything that our competitors have announced.”

 By next year, he noted, more charging stations and other infrastructure will be in place, making the market for EVs more attractive.